scipopt/gcg/doc/resources/devs/howtoadd/own-classifier.md

 It is responsible for notifying GCG (and especially cons_decomp.c) of the presence of the detector by calling the method DECincludeConsClassifier()/DECincludeVarClassifier().
-SCIPincludeConsClassifierXyz()/SCIPincludeVarClassifierXyz() is called by the user to include the detector, i.e., to use the detector in the application.
+SCIPincludeConsClassifierXyz()/SCIPincludeVarClassifierXyz() is called by the user to include the detector, i.e., to use the detector in the application (see 3.1.1. at the top of the page).

 If you are using detector data, you have to allocate the memory for the data at this point.
 You can do this by calling